prestongarno/kotlinq/docs/index.md

 Kotlinq has the goal of making GraphQL easy to integrate in an existing project in a scalable manner while taking advantage of the both pragmatic and null/type-safe nature of Kotlin.

-Check out obligatory [Hello, world!](hello_world.md) page to see how kotlinq accomplishes this!

 ## <span style="color:#f442c2">What is GraphQL?</span>

 GraphQL is a thoroughly defined [specification][2] which defines